--Dust and fumes generated when using drills and tappers can cause ill health (for example, cancer, birth defects, asthma and/or dermatitis); risk assessment and implementation of appropriate controls for these hazards are essential.
+- Dust and fumes generated when using die grinders can cause ill health (for example cancer, birth defects, asthma and/or dermatitis); risk assessment and implementation of appropriate controls for these hazards are essential.

--Risk assessment should include the dust created by the use of the tool and the potential for disturbing existing dust.
+- Risk assessment should include dust created by the use of the tool and the potential for disturbing existing dust.

--Operate and maintain the drill or tapper as recommended in these instructions, to minimize dust and fume emissions.
+-Operate and maintain the die grinder as recommended in these instructions, to minimize dust or fume emissions.

--Direct the exhaust so as to minimize disturbance of dust in a dust-filled environment.
+- Direct the exhaust so as to minimize disturbance of dust in a dust-filled environment.

--Where dust or fumes are created, the priority shall be to control them at the point of emission.
+- Where dust or fumes are created, the priority shall be to control them at the point of emission.

--All integral features or accessories for the collection, extraction or suppression of airborne dust and fumes should be correctly used and maintained in accordance with the manufacturer's instructions.
+- All integral features or accessories for the collection, extraction or suppression of airborne dust or fumes should be correctly used and maintained in accordance with the manufacturer's instructions.

--Select, maintain and replace the consumable/inserted tool as recommended in the instruction handbook to prevent an unnecessary increase in dust or fumes.
+- Select, maintain and replace the consumable/inserted tool as recommended in the instructions, to prevent an unnecessary increase in dust or fumes.

--Use respiratory protection in accordance with employer's instructions and as required by occupational health and safety regulations.
+- Use respiratory protection in accordance with the employer's instructions and as required by occupational health and safety regulations.